 Though Plan B is the most popular product sold at the machine, its other products get fair use.
 From May 2022-23, 146 pregnancy tests, 60 bottles of ibuprofen and 113 single-use condoms have been sold.
 Last summer, 180 units of Plan B, 10 pregnancy tests and 15 single-use condoms were sold, according to Kaminiski.

-Evers indicated holidays and specific events, like Deltopia, as the most popular times the machine is used.
+Evers emphasized holidays and specific events, like Deltopia, as the most popular times the machine is used.
 Two weeks before Halloween weekend, Evers checked the machine three times a week and took extra steps in directing students to it.

 “[It’s] not Friday.
 It’s always [on] Monday, because like five people an hour come in here.
-And they’re asking, ‘do you have a pregnancy test?
+And they’re asking, ‘do you have a pregnany test?
 ‘Plan B?’
 And immediately, I say, ‘second-floor library,’” Evers said.

 Campus discourse

-In a Nexus survey of 84 random students at the Arbor and University Center, 45% of respondents knew about the wellness vending machine.
+In a survey of 84 random students at the Arbor and University Center, 45% of respondents knew about the wellness vending machine.
 Of those who knew of the machine, 36% did not know it sold Plan B, and 22% knew it sold Plan B but did not know the price.

 There was some opposition from the campus when the vending machine project was in its development phase in 2016-17.
 To fund the purchase of the machine, 50 cents were allocated from the student fee budget for $11,500.
 One Bottom Line article, defending a pro-life position toward emergency contraceptives, criticized the use of student fees for funding the machine.